Barrister Jobs

 What do barristers do?

-Barristers play a crucial role in the legal system, representing clients in court and providing their clients with expert legal advice.
-A barrister’s role can be summarised by these three core responsibilities: courtroom advocacy, legal advisory work, and professional ethics.
+Barristers play a crucial role in the UK legal system.
+Two of their key functions are representing clients in court and providing their clients and even solicitors with specialist legal advice within a specific area of law.
+A barrister’s responsibilities can be summarised into three core areas: courtroom advocacy, legal advisory work, and maintaining professional ethics.

 Barristers must maintain impartiality and avoid conflicts of interest to ensure fair representation of their clients.